ros2/ros2_documentation/source/Tutorials/Rosdep.rst

 To find a key, search for your library in this file (preferably ctrl+F, its long) and find the name in ``yaml`` that contains it.
 This is the key to put in a ``package.xml`` file.

-For example, imagine a package had a dependency on ``doxygen`` because they're a great piece of software that cares about quality documentation (hint hint).
+For example, imagine a package had a dependency on ``doxygen`` because it is a great piece of software that cares about quality documentation (hint hint).
 We would search ``base.yaml`` for ``doxygen`` and come across:

 .. code-block:: yaml